Wooly-AI/docs/docs/Quick Start/Running Your First Project.md

 "Which GPU should you use?", "Do you have enough resources?"
 Don't worry about it!
 WoolyAI Acceleration service takes away the hassles of GPU Resource management.
 Your token by default has enough Wooly credits attached which lets you run Pytorch projects and utilize GPU resources.

 In the Beta, we are powering the service with limited GPU Infrastructure in the backend.
 This means that really large 70B or greater parameter models need to be quantized to run.

+*** Note - When running Wooly Client Container on ARM, ```pip install transformers``` installs latest transformers which tries to import triton and triton isn't available for ARM.
+While we fix this in our ARM container and publish a new one, you can install older transformers inside the container ```pip install transformers==4.50.0```.

 The bash files in `~/examples` directory install all required dependencies and then run the python example code.
 Here is an example of running a DeepSeek Pytorch model: